 Our concept of emotivation is based on Reversal Theory (e.g. Apter, 2001) which suggests that our emotional experiences are driven by motivational states or ‘styles’.
 Specifically, there are eight comprehensive ‘ways of being’ that can be explored in terms of both emotions and motivations; but also related aspects such as values, sensations, avatars (embodied roles) and team climates.

-Emotivation provides diagnostic insight and can open up solutions to almost any problem that involves people at work.
+Reversal Theory provides diagnostic insight and can open up solutions to almost any problem that involves people at work.
 Examples include employee engagement, change, team dynamics, leadership and management, stress or performance.
-More importantly, perhaps, emotivation is a concept that can provide a common language that unifies all aspects of people management.
-We believe that it helps make sense of what can be a confusing and contradictory landscape.
+Its concept of emotivation can, therefore, provide a common language that unifies all aspects of organisational development and people management under a systemic approach.
+We certainly believe that it helps make sense of what can be a confusing and contradictory landscape.

 Is emotivation really a new concept?

 While it is well established in psychology that mental states and emotional states are connected, very few theories have attempted to describe the relationship between the two.
 Reversal Theory does this, proposing eight motivational styles that combine to drive sixteen emotions – eight of which are pleasant and represent satisfied motivations and eight unpleasant, representing frustrated motivations.
 We don’t used the words positive or negative to describe emotions, because even unpleasant emotions such as anxiety or guilt can play a positive role in driving action.

 Motivation and emotion: “Divorced streams” in psychology